gravitational/teleport/e/README.md

 The parent OSS repository always "knows" which branch of the `e` submodule is current.
-Say, you want to introduce a new feature which spans across both repositories, so ideally you'd like to keep it in your own "safe place".
-So how do you create such "safe place"?
-Usually you would just create a branch and work there, how would that work with two repositories when one of them is a submodule of another?
+Say, you want to introduce a new feature which spans across both repositories, so ideally you'd like to keep it in your own "safe place", often in your own branch.

+How to create such "safe place" with two repositories when one of them is a submodule of another?

 Lets use "Ev wants to add feature foo" scenario as an example.